Buy-Sell Agreement: Purpose, Problems, and Process

 Valuation is a focal point in litigation – the buyer wants a lower price, the seller a higher price.
 If the language isn’t clear as to level of value or standard of value the case will go to court where everyone’s value gets diluted.
 There are three types of buy-sells: formulas, fixed-price, and valuation process.
 Formulas and fixed-price agreements are easy to understand and inexpensive.
 However, there simplicity means they often become stale and fail to capture the economic value of the business.
 A full valuation process, done by an accredited appraiser, is a much more robust way to understand business value.

 Buy-Sell Agreement Reviews

 A buy-sell agreement is a legal document and needs to be written by an attorney.
-However, most lawyers aren’t deeply immersed in the nuances of valuation theory and its language.
+However, not all lawyers aren’t deeply immersed in the nuances of valuation theory and its language.
 We can advise from a business, economic, and valuation perspective recommending changes to areas which could become problematic.
 It’s also important to have valuations updated periodically as business, shareholder, and economic conditions change.
-If you are thinking about attracting investment or selling the business, it’s a good idea to have a valuation done early in the process so you can put measures in place to increase business value.
+If you are thinking about attracting investment or selling the business, it’s a good idea to have a valuation done early in the process so you can put measures in place to increase and protect business value.

 I hate to use clichés but when they help clients to understand key concepts that can get lost in technical details – I’ll use em!
 No pain, no gain; no guts, no glory – are ways to describe the risk vs. return decision.
 Investors have choices in how to invest across a...read more

 Most small business owners contemplate the future of his or her business.
 Because “the business” usually the wealth generator and a large portion of net worth, many estate planning issues can affect the company’s future stability.
 A business succession plan is...read more